Festive Napkins and Place MatsFollow a step-by-step guide for creating hand-embroidered table linens with pom-pom trim.

 Bring the needle through to the front again in position for the next knot.

-Use a selection of different trims and embroidery threads on each napkin or placemat to add variation and create an eclectic look.
+Use different trims and embroidery threads on each napkin or place mat to add variation and create an eclectic look.
 It’s a good way to use up precious scraps from your stash.